Undergraduate Course Catalog 2016-2017

 Sexual Harassment and Rape Prevention Program (SHARPP)

-The University of New Hampshire has made a commitment to provide students an innovative, high-quality, coherent, and integrated educational experience.
-This commitment challenges us to create a learning environment that offers students the greatest opportunity to grow and to test the relevance and the effectiveness of what they are learning.
+The University of New Hampshire is committed to providing our students with an innovative, high-quality, coherent, and integrated educational experience.
+Fulfilling this commitment requires us to create a learning environment that offers students the greatest opportunity to grow and to test the relevance and the effectiveness of what they are learning.
 Such an approach to higher education also requires that we provide the support and direction necessary for the success of students’ endeavors.

-The Division of Student and Academic Services seeks to forge integral links between the academic and non-academic aspects of students' lives, to create better connections between curriculum and co-curricular experiences, and to foster high expectations for academic and personal excellence for all students.
-The focus of this division is on assisting students to be successful at UNH, contributing to a process of intellectual, personal, and social development that produces graduates who are well educated, well adjusted, and prepared to realize their goals and to contribute to their communities and society with intellect, professional competence, social awareness, the capacity for effective civic engagement, and respect and understanding for the diversity of people and the world around them.
+Student Life, a community of student affairs professionals, forges integral links between the academic and non-academic aspects of students' lives, creates better connections between the curriculum and co-curricular experiences, and fosters high expectations for academic and personal excellence for all students.
+Student Life professionals contribute to the intellectual, personal, and social development that produces graduates who are well educated, well adjusted, and prepared to contribute to their communities and society with knowledge, professional competence, social awareness, the capacity for effective civic engagement, and respect and understanding for the diversity of people and the world around them.

-The Office of the Vice President for Student and Academic Services provides students with information and assistance in problem resolution.
-For more information or assistance, call the office at (603) 862-2053.
+The office of the senior vice provost and dean of students provides students with information, direction, and assistance in problem resolution.
+For more information or assistance, call the office at (603) 862-2053 or visit our website at www.unh.edu/student-life.

 University Advising and Career Center

 The University Advising and Career Center, Hood House, (603) 862-2064, provides academic advising to undeclared students in the College of Liberal Arts and provisional English and provisional psychology majors.
 It supports all students and alumni in career exploration.
 The center’s professional staff provides assistance to students in clarifying their interests and skills as they relate to developing a program of study at the University and declaring a major, offering opportunities to explore career possibilities, and aiding in securing employment.
-Vocational assessments (Myers-Briggs type indicator and Jackson Vocational Interest Survey) are offered to help individuals identify potential majors and careers.
-A nationwide parent/alumni career mentor network, which comprises more than 500 members, and an internship office help students explore career possibilities.
+The Jackson Career Explorer is offered to help individuals identify potential majors and careers.
+An internship office helps students explore career possibilities.
 Internship and job opportunities are posted online in the Center's Wildcat Careers.
 Additionally, the center sponsors fairs and activities that bring students into contact with prospective employers and internship opportunities, and help to prepare students for careers.

 The center is also the campus resource for students seeking admission to medical and related health profession schools and law school.
 More broadly, the center assists students considering graduate education, sponsors graduate and professional school fairs, administers national tests for post-baccalaureate study, and guides individuals to resources across the University.